SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

 echo $0
 ```

 It should now output `-zsh`.
-If it does not, reach out to your instructional team before continuing.
+If it does not, reach out to your installfest point of contact before continuing.

 ## Xcode command line developer tools